zmanian/ZakiWebsite/content/en/blog/a-future-of-the-cosmos-ecosystem.md

 draft: false
 ---

-# A future of the Cosmos ecosystem beyond All In Bits.
 Recent events have forced me to consider what possibilities exist for sustaining the ongoing development of Cosmos in the absence of single company that employs the majority of developers.

 Every single credible blockchain project envisions a day when development is more decentralized.
 In competitive environment, the question of how to actually have a multi-entity set of developers is always left for another day.